vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 There are a few mechanisms that work differently to how they would on a centralised exchange, in order to keep the markets solvent.
 They include:
 - [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than on an exchange where counter parties are not pseudonymous.
 Every time the market price moves, the mark to market price could be recalculated
-- [**Margin**](#margin): Vega has implemented automated [cross-margining](#cross-margining).
-Margin is calculated automatically depending on the number of positions, the size, and the market movements so that there's enough collateral available to sustain a position and not put other market participants, or the market itself, under strain
+- [**Margin**](#margin): When a party opens a position: the *initial margin* requirement is calculated automatically depending on the market's risk model.
+If the market moves against the party, and the margn towards the *maintenance level*, Vega will *search* for more collateral in the general account, to avoid liquidating the position.
+Margin can also be *released* if the position is in sufficient profit.
+Other positions in markets with the same settlement asset may also interact with the same general account.
+Therefore, Vega is a cross-margin based system by default.

 ## Mark to market
 Marking to market refers to settling gains and losses due to changes in the market value of the underlying product.
 Marking to market aims to provide a realistic appraisal of a position based on the current market conditions.